Skip to main content

 Children are the cross-border citizens of the future

-The UC SAN DIEGO-DIVINA Community Station is a mixed-use civic space in an informal canyon settlement in Tijuana, dedicated to cross-border environmental protection.
+The UCSD–Divina Community Station is a mixed-use civic space in an informal canyon settlement in Tijuana, dedicated to cross-border environmental protection.
 The station sits just 37 miles from the UC San Diego campus.

 Location + Partnership